» Need Electrical Help? Ask the Electrician

 Control Two Outdoor Light Fixtures with a Motion Detector

-How to Control Two Light Fixtures with a Motion Detector: Guide to Controlling Two Outside Light Fixtures, Electrical Wiring Modification for Controlling Outdoor Lighting.
+How can I have a motion sensor light also control another light fixture?
+How to Control Two Light Fixtures with a Motion Detector, Guide to Controlling Two Outside Light Fixtures, Electrical Wiring Modification for Controlling Outdoor Lighting.

 Guide to Controlling Two Outside Light Fixtures